31 Weeks Pregnant

 31 Weeks Pregnant Ultrasound

 Your week 31 fetus is going through major brain and nerve development.
-His or her eyes are developing too—the irises can now react to light!
+Their eyes are developing too—the irises can now react to light!
 (A little light does shine into your 31 weeks pregnant belly at times!)
 In fact, all five of baby’s senses are in working order.

 Baby’s position at 31 weeks?
 Head down!
-At least he or she probably is.
+At least they probably are.
 Your OB will check to see for sure at your next appointment.